 A shareholders’ agreement governs the relationship between a company, its shareholders and the shareholders themselves.
 The shareholders’ agreement provides a road map for the relationship between shareholders while they are in a relationship together and when they end that relationship. ...

 Purchasing an existing business can be an exciting opportunity.
 In this article, we outline some key points to consider before signing a contract for a small business such as a cafe, gym, or takeaway shop.
-Most such purchases in Queensland use a standard form contract prepared by the Real Estate Institute of Queensland (REIQ). ...
+In Queensland, a standard form contract is often adopted for such purchases. ...

 If you’ve been asking yourself how to sell a dental practice, this article explains basic but necessary steps to maximise the sale price of your business.